sirAvent/sirAvent/README.md

 #### Hey!
 I'm Avent, a Full-Stack Developer and 2nd Year CS Student @ UC Irvine

-You can catch me creating web-applications or programming for school.
+You can catch me developing web-applications or programming for school.
 I'm very passionate in front-end development, game design, and UI/UX design are areas!
-I enjoy working out, playing videogames, and boxing.
+I enjoy working out, playing videogames, muay thai, and FOOD!

+Contact me!
+I'll gladly answer any questions regarding my projects or myself.
 Find me on LinkedIn or view my resume!

 <!--